ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/integrate-your-analytics-tools.md

 ---
-$title: Integrating your analytics tool with AMP
+$title: Integrate your analytics tool with AMP
 $order: 1
 formats:
   - websites